xcart/xcart-docs/_pages/kb_en/orders/messages/index.md

 With this addon enabled, both the customer and the seller can initiate a conversation in connection to an order right from the order details page.
 A well thought-out notification system ensures that no message will be left unread.

-In a Multivendor X-Cart stores, the addon enables communication between the customers, the individual vendors acting as sellers and the store owner.

 General information on the use of the Messages addon in X-Cart is available here:
 * {% link "Order Messages: Admin Experience" ref_09pfmGGi %}
 * {% link "Order Messages: Customer Experience" ref_4mlYlOOa %}

-Information on the use of the Messages addon with Multivendor is available in the section {% link "Messages addon: Usage with Multivendor" ref_4Ox4FPDB %}.
+In a Multivendor X-Cart store, the addon can be used to enable communication between the customers, the individual vendors acting as sellers and the store owner.
+More information on the use of the addon with Multivendor is available in the section {% link "Messages addon: Usage with Multivendor" ref_4Ox4FPDB %}.